baer1/dentex.github.io/source/_posts/2014-06-26-ytd-v4-dot-4-beta.markdown

     simple stuff: this will invert the behavior of single-click menu and long-press menu on dashboard items

+- **BUG: There's a problem is with the "Auto" default entry for the preference "simultaneous downloads" (see image below).
+Change it to a numeric value (1 <-> 10) before downloading anything. **

 {% img beta /images/screenshots/YTD_4.4/4.4beta.png [YTD v4.4 new features] %}

 Some notes: